Skip to content

 #epa #eparainworks #eparainworkschallenge #stormwatermanagement #greeninfrastructure #sustainabledesigns #sustainabledevelopment #greenmtu #mtusustainability #bwe #mtuinnovation

-Meet this year’s MTU Engineers Without Borders t Meet this year’s MTU Engineers Without Borders team!
+Meet this year’s MTU Engineers Without Borders tea Meet this year’s MTU Engineers Without Borders team!

 The EWB-USA was established to partner with disadvantaged communities to improve their quality of life through the implementation of environmentally conscious, equitable, and economically sustainable engineering projects, while developing internationally responsible engineers and engineering students.